CupicAnanas/automation-testing-base/README.md

 # Introduction
-Test automation framework will be used mostly for UI E2E tests.
+* Test automation framework
+* Will be used mostly for UI E2E tests.
+* Please always read the comments inserted in the files

 # Prerequisites
-* gradle 6.8
+* Gradle 6.8
 * Java SE Development Kit 11
-* Setup Allure on local machine if you want to generate report
+* Setup Allure on local machine if you want to generate reports
 * IntelliJ IDEA - with Cucumber plugins (in Settings/Build, Execution, Deployment/Build Tools/Gradle set Run Tests using: IntelliJ IDEA JVM 11)

 # Dependencies
-* For running tests - JUnit runner `jupiterVersion = '5.7.0'`
+* For running tests - JUnit Runner `jupiterVersion = '5.7.0'`
-* For BDD - cucumber(core, java13, JVM, JUnit, gherkin) `cucumberVersion = '6.9.1'`
+* For BDD - Cucumber(core, java, jvm, junit) `cucumberVersion = '6.9.1'`
 * For preparing the body and asserting response - Gson `gsonVersion = '2.8.6'`
-* For UI - selenium and webdrivermanager `seleniumVersion = '4.0.0-beta-4'` and `webdrivermanagerVersion = '4.2.2'`
+* For UI - Selenium and WebDriverManager `seleniumVersion = '4.0.0-beta-4'` and `webdrivermanagerVersion = '4.2.2'`
 * Gherkin for feature files `gherkinVersion = '16.0.0'`
-* Logging - slf4j `slf4jVersion = '1.7.30'`
+* Logging - SLF4J `slf4jVersion = '1.7.30'`
 * API cals using RestAssured `restAssuredVersion = '4.3.3'`
 * Rich set of assertions `assertJVersion = '3.19.0'`